WICG/navigation-api/README.md

 **Although the basic idea of an event for when `appHistory.current` changes will probably survive, much of this section needs revamping.
 See the several discussions linked below.**

 The `window.appHistory` object has an event, `currentchange`, which allows the application to react to any updates to the `appHistory.current` property.
-This includes both navigations that change its value, and calls to `appHistory.update()` that change its state or URL.
+This includes both navigations that change its value, and calls to `appHistory.navigate()` that change its state or URL.
 This cannot be intercepted or canceled, as it occurs after the navigation has already happened; it's just an after-the-fact notification.

 This event has one special property, `event.startTime`, which for [same-document](#appendix-types-of-navigations) navigations gives the value of `performance.now()` when the navigation was initiated.
 This includes for navigations that were originally [cross-document](#appendix-types-of-navigations), like the user clicking on `<a href="https://example.com/another-page">`, but were transformed into same-document navigations by [navigation interception](#navigation-monitoring-and-interception).
 For completely cross-document navigations, `startTime` will be `null`.

-"Initiated" means either when the corresponding API was called (like `location.href` or `appHistory.push()`), or when the user activated the corresponding `<a>` element, or submitted the corresponding `<form>`.
+"Initiated" means either when the corresponding API was called (like `location.href` or `appHistory.navigate()`), or when the user activated the corresponding `<a>` element, or submitted the corresponding `<form>`.
 This allows it to be used for determining the overall time from navigation initiation to navigation completion, including the time it took for a promise passed to `e.respondWith()` to settle:

 ```js
 appHistory.addEventListener("currentchange", e => {